PUFFING SOMETHING POISONOUS

 live in this day and age, 'cause thirteen centuries from now uniformed

-guards will regularly raid areas like these, looking for humans silently
+guards may raid areas like these, looking for humans silently exploring

-exploring each other's bodies.
-And meanwhile you will go crazy because of
+each other's bodies and reactions.
+Meanwhile you will go crazy because of

 the noise from the traffic and out of sound boxes, and you won't be able to